kevinbencs/online_newspaper/README.md

 404    res: false
 ```

-- Post /auth/provider/twofa/twofausercookie: check the cookie in protected page for user who has 2FA
+- Post /auth/provider/twofa/twofausercookie: check the cookie in the protected page for the user who has 2FA

 Body:
 ```